VForWaTer/hydrobox/docs/contribution.rst

 Although the code coverage of this project is not yet really good, it would be nice not to drop it any further.
 A good code coverage needs unit tests.
 Beyond code coverage, unit tests will help us to detect whenever our contribution breaks existing code.
-And last but not least a unit test will help yourself to build more reliable code.
+And last but not least a unit test will help you to build more reliable code.
 In a nutshell, it would be really helpful if you produce unit tests for your code.
-More information on unit tests is given in the :ref:`Add / Improve unittests <contrib_unittests>` section.
-Some useful links to get you stated with unittests in Python can be found below.
+More information on unit tests is given in the :ref:`Add / Improve unit tests <contrib_unittests>` section.
+Some useful links to get you stated with unit tests in Python can be found below.

 .. seealso::

-    - `unittests module reference`_
+    - `unit tests module reference`_
     - `Unit Test Wikipedia page`_
-    - :ref:`Add / Improve unittests <contrib_unittests>`
+    - :ref:`Add / Improve unit tests <contrib_unittests>`

 .. _unittests module reference: https://docs.python.org/3/library/unittest.html
 .. _Unit Test Wikipedia page: https://en.wikipedia.org/wiki/Unit_testing